 In ECC 5.2.1 to add:

 ECC 5.2.1 (p) During the design stage of a new connection, The Company will inform the EU Code User that the Electrical Standard - Meter Polarity Standard for Power Flow Data sent to The Company (listed in the Annex to the General Conditions) shall be followed.
 The EU Code User shall provide the list of metering points to The Company during the planning stage.
-These metering points will be checked and validated by The Company and agreed with the EU Code User during the commissioning stage.
+These metering points will be checked and validated by The Company and agreed with the EU Code User prior to issue of EON for directly connected generators, ION for embedded generators or LON for users already connected and when changing their meter.
 This requirement will be applicable to any EU Code User with a Completion Date on or after DD/MM/YYYY, or any EU Code User which installed a meter prior to DD/MM/YYYY and subsequently changes their meter after DD/MM/YYYY.

 Grid Code -> Connection Conditions (for connections before 2019)